 Selecting A Home CCTV System

-Analogue systems are generally cheaper than digital ones.
-They work by sending an analog video signal from the camera to the Digital Video Recorder (DVR), via a coax cable.
+These days analogue systems are generally cheaper than digital ones.
+This is because digital systems are a better technology that offers superior image quality.
+DVR CCTV systems work by sending an analogue video signal from the camera to the Digital Video Recorder (DVR), via a coax cable.

-Analogue Resolutions Avaiable (Typical):
+Analogue Resolutions Available (Typical):

 360 x 240 (CIF)

 720 x 576 (D1)

 1280 x 720 (1MP or 720P.
 HD) as of 2017

 1920 x 1080 (2MP or 1080P.
 Full HD) as of 2017

 2560 x 1960 (5MP.
 SHD) as of 2017